How to Restore Your PC After a Windows Reset

 • Web browsers (Chrome, Firefox)

-• Office Suite (Microsoft 365, LibreOffice)
+• Office suites (Microsoft 365, LibreOffice)

 • Media players (VLC)

-• Antivirus (if not using built-in Defender)
+• Antivirus software (if not using built-in Defender)

-• Creative or productivity software (Adobe, AutoCAD, etc.)
+• Creative or productivity tools (Adobe, AutoCAD)

-• Email clients like Thunderbird – Restore Thunderbird
+• Email clients like Thunderbird

 6. Reconfigure System Settings